dMitin/spring-def-profile-error/ReadMe.md

 see strange situation, that Spring chooses appropriate configuration depending on configuration class name!

 When you run this application, with setting active profile = "config1", Spring chooses ConfigDefault, even if we set active profile!!!!
-Let's see another trick, let's rename ConfigDef ault class name to-> "A".
+Let's see another trick, let's rename ConfigDefault class name to-> "A".
 What is result?
 Now we see that Config1 is choosen.

 It's a very strange behaviour.
 I spent a lot of time, trying to understand, why in test environment my application